Why You Should Never Go From Anal to Vaginal Without Cleaning: The Science Behind Bacterial Vaginosis

 Bacterial Vaginosis: More Than Just an Odor

-• A strong fishy odor, especially after intercourse
+- Noticeable fishy odor, especially after sex

-• Thin, grayish-white or greenish vaginal discharge
+- Thin, grayish-white or greenish discharge

-• Increased susceptibility to sexually transmitted infections (STIs), including HIV
+- Higher risk of sexually transmitted infections (STIs), including HIV

-• Pelvic inflammatory disease (PID)
+- Pelvic inflammatory disease (PID)

 E. coli: Another Risk of Cross-Contamination